 For Food Competitions: Fillings, frostings, glazes, and meringues are not permitted to contain cream cheese, sour cream, heavy cream, or whipped cream if they are not fully cooked/baked.
 These items are allowed as ingredients in food products IF the final product is cooked/baked.
 Additionally, raw milk, raw milk products or uncooked eggs/egg whites are not permitted.
-Eggs/egg whites that have been cooked to 160^OF (i.e. pasteurized or included as part of a batter and baked) are acceptable.
+Eggs/egg whites that have been cooked to 160oF (i.e. pasteurized or included as part of a batter and baked) are acceptable.
 No home- canned fruits, vegetables, or meats are permitted as ingredients in food products.
-Fresh-cut, uncooked, fruits and/or vegetables are not permitted to be used in food products or used as garnishes for the product.
 Foods should be transported to the competition in a way that minimizes contamination and maintains the quality of the food (i.e. foods that are judged as frozen should remain frozen at all times).
 Recipes must be provided that identifies all ingredients that were used in each part of the product.
 Any ingredient that could be a potential allergen must be clearly identified.
 Potential food allergens include, but are not limited to, milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, soy and sesame.
 Each food product must be labeled with the following information: